sw704e21/dmiai/iq-test/README.md

         return prediction
 ```
 For further details about the recommended structure, see <a href="https://dmiai.dk/guide/">this guide</a>.
-You can add new packages to the Python environment by adding the names of the package to requirements.txt and restarting the project, or by using pip install on a terminal within the container which will result in the package being installed temporarily i.e. it is not installed if the project is restarted.
+You can add new packages to the Python environment by adding the names of the packages to requirements.txt and restarting the project, or by using pip install on a terminal within the container which will result in the package being installed temporarily i.e. it is not installed if the project is restarted.

 ## Getting started without using Emily
 To submit results you need to set up your own API.
 Somehow idk.